OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

         :align: center
         :scale: 70%

-    |

-    Return to the Control Console and configure a public IP or FQDN (see Step 4.4 above).
+    Return to the Control Console and configure a public IP or FQDN (see :ref:`Step 4.4 <Step 4.4>` above).

 .. _advanced_login: